adoptium/ci-jenkins-pipelines/README.md

 #### weekly_release_scmReferences / weekly_evaluation_scmReferences

-Source control references (e.g. tags) to use in the weekly release or weekly evaluation builds in jdkXX(u).groovy
+Source control references (e.g. tags) to use in the scheduled weekly release or weekly evaluation builds in jdkXX(u).groovy
 Use below two ways can set the job never to run: